colinsurprenant/jruby-mmap-benchmark/README.md

 # JRuby mmap benchmarks

-Series of benchmarks comparing different ways of calling Java NIO mmap from JRuby for sequential writes versus standard JRuby File IO.
+Series of benchmarks comparing different ways of calling Java NIO mmap from JRuby for sequential writes.

-The main "cost" of using Java NIO from JRuby when using strings to carry data is the JRuby/Java String conversions.

-- `PureMmapFile` is a Ruby implementation that just wraps the Java NIO classes and methods for doing mmap.
-- `MmapFile` is a Java implementation that has different strategies for handling the write method depending on the data type.
-- `MmapFileExt` is a Java extension implementation
-- `File` is just standard Ruby File IO.
+While performing tests in calling into Java NIO mmap from JRuby I realized there is a substential overhead in the automatic JRuby/Java string conversions when crossing the world between JRuby and Java.
+Using strings in Ruby is pretty much the only way to carry "raw data" or "byte arrays".
+These benchmarks explore different strategies in carrying data through strings between JRuby and Java.

+What triggered these experiments was that my initial test at using mmap was performing a lot slower than using JRuby standard File IO.

 These benchmarks have been run on a MBP 13r 2.8GHz i7 with 16GB and 500GB SSD, OSX 10.9.4, JRuby 1.7.15, Java 1.7.0_11-b21